 - Selects splines that have the same spline Type i.e. Bézier, NURBS or Poly.

-- Selects control points that have a similar Radius values.
+- Selects control points that have a similar Radius value.

-- Selects all points that have a similar Weight values.
+- Selects all points that have a similar Weight value.

 - Selects control points that have a similar handles direction.

 - Equal, Greater, Less. (only for Radius, Weight) (ToDo 2.76)